PubMed® Tutorial FAQ

 Anyone who wants to learn about PubMed should try the PubMed Tutorial.
 We built this interactive tutorial to be useful to both the casual, first-time, PubMed searcher, as well as to the more experienced PubMed user.
 The first-time PubMed searcher may want to go through the entire tutorial in one session, whereas the more experienced PubMed user may want to select a certain module or topic for a quick refresher.
 The choice is yours.
 See system requirements for information about which Web browsers work best for this tutorial and about the plug-in required to view the animations (e.g., [Show Me], Demonstrations).

 Yes.
-The PubMed Tutorial is based on the one-day PubMed training course that NLM teaches across the United States.
+The PubMed Tutorial is based on the one-day PubMed training course that NLM formerly taught across the United States.
 Additionally, the PubMed Tutorial includes a brief introduction to the Medical Subject Headings (the NLM's controlled subject vocabulary frequently referred to as MeSH) in the Understanding the Vocabulary module.

 That is up to you.
 The PubMed Tutorial is designed so that you can go through the entire training program in one session or go through selected modules individually.
 If you do the entire program in one session and do all the reviews and practice exercises, it may take as long as an hour.
 If you do a selected module it may take as little as 15 minutes of your time.